 Isn’t this just what ‘people’ do, investing in a place they can only own a quarter of, committing to a big mortgage payment each month, believing they ‘need’ space, when perhaps a small and more affordable apartment would give us more freedom to the live the lives we want to lead?...An over-consciousness of the privilege of having a down-payment that gives us this opportunity in the first place but aware that consciousness of it does not change the fact of the privilege...A sense of responsibility to do the ‘right’ thing with it but wondering if that ‘right’ thing is really right for us all, and back to the conviction again, to having to believe a decision is right or else we would stagnate.
 The idea of home holds so much more than merely a place to live.

 One of the attorneys did indeed have meticulous long and painted pink nails.
-While at times since we’d signed the contract it had become easy to second-guess the seller and question his motives, suddenly with all of us there in the room the process became much more human: a man and his family of grown-up children who wanted to sell their house to move on, another family with young children that wanted to buy it.
+While at times since we’d signed the contract it had become easy to start doubting the seller and questioning his motives, suddenly with all of us there in the room the process became much more human: a man and his family of grown-up children who wanted to sell their house to move on, another family with young children that wanted to buy it.
 Papers were signed and exchanged, faster and faster, so many of them crossing the table and then the realization that now that was it, we’d bought the place.

 My attorney drove me and the title insurance guy (such a team involved in one purchase!) to the station in Hicksville to catch the train back to Woodside – he sped round corners and cut through parking lots to get us there in time for a particular train.
 When I emailed him at the end of the day I said thanks for your help through this process, and also: we just made it onto the train.
 “It’s the little things, isn’t it?” he replied.
-Even in what seem like big decisions and changes, the meaning lies in the smallest details.